The Brief

 The Founder Who Came Out of Retirement, Killed 80 Spreadsheets, and Spent $60M on a Warehouse Before He Touched a Chatbot

-Steve Schlecht's Duluth Trading sequence is a masterclass in what founder-CEOs should do first — and it starts with the least exciting AI project in the building.
+Steve Schlecht's Duluth Trading sequence is a masterclass in what operators should do first — and it starts with the least exciting AI project in the building.

 13 min read Read →